 First, Fatima bint Asad (a) had deep understanding and a pure heart, and God granted her the true faith and good deeds.
-He also made her the wife of Abu Talib (a), who strove in the cause of God, and was a self-sacrificing Muslim who was a full-scale supporter of the Prophet Muhammad (s).37 Her divine-monotheistic belief rendered her the receptacle of Imam Ali (a) and deserving of his training.
-Thus, she was the epitome of "good land" (A'raf, 58) and "good word" (Ibrahim, 24).
+He also made her the wife of Abu Talib (a), who strove in the cause of God, and was a self-sacrificing Muslim who was a full-scale supporter of the Prophet Muhammad (s).37 Her divine-

-Fatima bint Asad (a) became the divine greatest sign;38 that is, she trained the Father of all Imams, Imam Ali (a), and the Holy Prophet (s) regarded her as his mother.
+Fatima bint Asad (a) became the divine greatest sign; 38 that is, she trained the Father of all Imams, Imam Ali (a), and the Holy Prophet (s) regarded her as his mother.

-Second, Fatima bint Asad enjoyed knowledge and gnosis,39 was God- fearing,40 did jihad in the way of God,41 and took the lead in Islam by embracing it42.
+Second, Fatima bint Asad enjoyed knowledge and gnosis, 39 was God- fearing, 40 did jihad in the way of God, 41 and took the lead in Islam by embracing it 42.
 These are the yardsticks of virtue and superiority, the stages of theoretical and practical perfection of the gnostic and spiritual journey.
-Likewise, based on the Qur'anic verse revealed about Imam Ali (a) and the Fatimas,43 she was contemplative, remembering God and enjoying wisdom and intellect.
+Likewise, based on the Qur'anic verse revealed about Imam Ali (a) and the Fatimas, 43 she was contemplative, remembering God and enjoying wisdom and intellect.